turingschool/front-end-curriculum/lessons/module-3/success.markdown

 ### Professional Skills

-The Professional Skills segment is made up of several pieces, all of which are to be submitted by 9AM on Monday of Week 6.
+The Professional Skills segment is made up of several pieces, most of which are to be submitted by 9AM on Monday of Week 6, except for the Flower Exercise (see below).
 It's suggested that you send them earlier if possible.

-* Flower Exercise is submitted as a gist.
-[Email a link to Meg](mstewart@turing.io) by the submission time above and include the link in your portfolio.
+* Flower Exercise is submitted as a gist or uploaded PDF to your portfolio. **However, you will need a draft of it on the first day of week 5 for the Job Search Action Plan session.** Be prepared to have that finished at the beginning of week 5.
 * Following up on the [*Organize Your Shit*](backend.turing.io/professional_development/module_four/organize_your_shit) session, ensure that your GitHub, LinkedIn, and StackOverflow accounts are properly setup by linking to them in your Census account.
 We will run an automated check on these and send you a follow up if needed.
 No submission is necessary beyond putting the info in your Census account.
 * Following up on the *Portfolio Tips & Tricks* tutorial, notify [Meg via email](mailto:mstewart@turing.io) that your portfolio is complete with your name, photo, description, three projects, and resume.
 * Following the *Finding Opportunities* session, add [Meg ](mailto:mstewart@turing.io) as a collaborator to your Trello board with 10 companies.
 No other submission is necessary.